About the Internship Program:

 - Job involves normal physical requirements for an office position.

 This is a paid internship and based out of our Washington, D.C. office.
-The internship period is from early January through May 2023.
+Projected start date is Mid November 2022, and the projected end date is May 15, 2023.
 Applications will be reviewed on a rolling basis.

 |We are an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, national origin, disability status, protected veteran status or any other characteristic protected by law.